 Section 26.
-Removal Notices.-(a) The commission Removal notices must be filed shall provide removal notices, which it shall cause to 30 days previous be made available for the convenient use of registered to the primary or election. electors.
-These notices shall be printed upon cards suitable for mailing, addressed to the office of the registration commission, and shall contain spaces wherein the elector shall write-(1) the borough, town or township, the street or road and number, if any, of his present residence, and the specific location thereof including the number of the room or rooms, apartment, flat, or floor, if his residence is a portion only of a house; (2) the borough, town or township, the street or road, and number, if any, of the address from which he was last registered; (3) the date of his removal to his present residence; and (4) space wherein the elector shall sign his name.
+Removal Notices.-(a) The commission shall provide removal notices, which it shall cause to be made available for the convenient use of electors who are registered in any city of the second class, city of the second class A, borough, town, township or city of the third class within the county.
+These notices shall be printed upon cards suitable for mailing, addressed to the office of the registration commission, and shall contain space wherein the elector shall write-(1) the city of the second class, city of the second class A, city of the third class, borough, town or township, the street or road and number, if any, of his present residence, and the specific location thereof including the number of the room or rooms, apartment, flat, or floor, if his residence is a portion only of a house; (2) the city of the second class, city of the second class A, city of the third class, borough, town or township, the street or road, and number, if any, of the address from which he was last registered; (3) the date of his removal to his present residence; and (4) space wherein the elector shall sign his name.
 The removal notice shall contain a statement that the elector may, by filling out properly and signing a removal notice and returning it to the office of the commission, secure the transfer of his registration to the election district in which he resides, effective as to elections and primaries occurring at least two months after the date of his removal into the new district.
-Each removal notice shall contain a warning to the elector that the notice will not be accepted as an application for transfer of the elector's registration unless the signature thereon can be identified by the commission as the elector's signature in the general and district register.
-Each removal notice, to be effective, must be received at the office of the commission at least thirty days prior to any primary or election, which warning shall also be contained on the removal notice.
+Each removal notice shall contain a warning to the elector that the notice will not be accepted as an application for transfer of the elector's registration unless the signature thereon can be identified by the commission as the elector's signature in the general and district register for the city of the second class. city of the second class A. city of the third class, borough, town or township in which he was last registered.
+Each removal notice, to be effective, must be received at the office of the commission at least fifty days prior to any primary, [or] general or municipal election [held in even-numbered years, and at least thirty-five days prior to any municipal election held in odd-numbered years], which warning shall also be contained on the removal notice.